top of page

 My goal for the heron was to incorporate my knowledge of materials science, copperwork, stained glass, and lighting into one sculpture.

-The 3 foot tall heron is standing in a stained glass pond with copper grasses, lily pads, lily flower and cat tails.
+The 3 foot tall heron, comprised of more than 700 pieces of glass, is standing in a stained glass pond with copper grasses, lily pads, lily flower and cat tails.
 The copper displays natural patinas of blue, red, green and brown.
 The stained-glass heron is void of copper foiling or lead came.
 Instead, it is bonded with a UV hardened adhesive.
 LED lighting is attached internally to the copper support structure and can be controlled to display multiple colors of light at varying intensities.

 To view a video of the process, click here.